 Professor Fiona Jordan, (Professor of Anthropology), Austronesian societies of the Pacific; cultural diversity and evolution; cultural phylogenetics; evolutionary anthropology; kinship; linguistic anthropology

 Dr Camilla Morelli, (Lecturer in Social Anthropology), Amazonian anthropology; anthropology and gender; anthropology of childhood; visual anthropology and animation

 Dr Kit Opie, (Lecturer in Biological Anthropology), Evolution of social systems in human and non-human primates and other mammals

-Dr Amy Penfield, (Lecturer in Anthropology), Economic subjectivities in lowland South America
+Dr Amy Penfield, (Lecturer in Anthropology), Amazonian anthropology; economic anthropology; Economic subjectivities in lowland South America; energy and resource extraction

 Dr Stuart Prior, (Reader in Archaeological Practice), archaeological practice; castle studies; heritage and the built environment; Medieval archaeology

 Professor Kate Robson-Brown, (Professor of Biological Anthropology), biological anthropology; biomechanics of bone; bone microstructure; human evolution; image processing and analysis; micro computed tomography; osteoarchaeology

-Professor Graeme Were, (Professor of Anthropology), anthropology of Pacific and Southeast Asia; digital heritage and material culture; museum anthropology
+Professor Graeme Were, (Professor of Anthropology), anthropology of the Asia-Pacific; digital society; heritage ; material culture; museum anthropology